top of page

 1. Limit the length of her afternoon/evening naps if they are very long

 Yes, this means wake a sleeping baby!
-This is one of the few times in the life of a newborn when we would ever recommend doing this!
-When you wake your baby from a long, late nap you want to be sure to put her back down for another nap OR for her night sleep within your typical awake time of no more than two hours.
-Be very wary of people (including medical professionals!) who encourage you to force your baby to stay awake for long periods in the late afternoon or evening to “make your baby sleep better at night”.
-A recent study has shown this to actually be dangerous to your baby.
+This is one of the few times in the life of a newborn when we would recommend doing this!
+When you wake your baby from a long, late nap you want to be sure to put him/her back down for another nap OR for her night sleep within your typical awake time of no more than two hours.
+Be very wary of people who encourage you to force your baby to stay awake for long periods in the late afternoon or evening to “make your baby sleep better at night”.
 Instead of improving sleep, this practice of extended awake periods actually raises your baby’s threshold for self-arousal.
-In other words, if your baby needed to wake herself in the night as a safety mechanism or SIDS prevention, it would now be harder for your baby to do it.
+In other words, if your baby needed to wake in the night as a safety mechanism or SUIDS prevention, it would now be harder for your baby to do it.
 So, when trying to solve day/night confusion you may limit long naps in the evening by waking your baby, but continue to stick to a short wakeful interval between naps.

 2. Begin to handle night wakings consistently